|Browse an Index|||||Search|||||Results List|||||Previous Searches|||||My e-Shelf|

 Fill in as much as you'd like.
 Using more than one line will narrow the

 Lowercase letters will find matches of capitalized words also.
-For example, principles will find matches for principles, Principles and PRINCIPLES.
+For example, computer will find matches for computer, Computer and COMPUTER.

 Use the ? character to find matches that contain portions of words.
-For example, unif? will retrieve unification, unifying, unificazione etc. In another example, ?ology will retrieve technology, typology, etc. The ? character may also be used to find variant spellings.
-For example, harmoni?ation will find both the American spelling, harmonization and the British spelling, harmonisation.
+For example, gun? will retrieve gun, guns, gunners, gunnery, gunning, etc. In another example, ? ology will retrieve anthropology, archaeology, psychology, etc. The ? character may also be used to find variant spellings.
+For example, alumi?m will find both the American spelling, aluminum, and the British spelling, aluminium.

 © 2004 Ex Libris